t3-oss/create-t3-app/www/src/pages/en/installation.md

 ## Experimental

-If you prefer using the [experimental v10 version of tRPC](https://trpc.io?v10), use `create-t3-app@next`.
-Note that the alpha versions of tRPC that it uses may contain API changes.
-We will try our best to keep on top of these, please file an issue if we have missed something.
+If you prefer using the [v10 beta version of tRPC](https://trpc.io/docs/v10/), use `create-t3-app@next`:

 ```bash
 npx create-t3-app@next
 ```

+We're grateful if you report any bugs you may find while using this version.